-When we build interfaces that need to show progress, especially step-by-step forms, which is where I most use <progress>, I always opt for the native HTML5 progress bar first.
+When building interfaces that need to show progress—especially step-by-step forms, which is where I use it most—I always opt first for the native HTML5 progress bar: the <progress> element.

-In this article, I'll explain everything you need to know to master it: attributes, states, CSS, JavaScript, accessibility, and a complete ready-to-use example.
+In this article, I explain everything you need to know to master it: attributes, states, CSS, JavaScript, accessibility, and a complete ready-to-use example.

-What is an HTML5 Progress Bar and what is it for?
+What is an HTML5 Progress Bar and what is it used for?

-A progress bar is a visual indicator that shows how much of a task has been completed.
-The good thing about the <progress> element is that HTML5 includes it as a native component to represent determinate or indeterminate progress.
+A progress bar is a visual indicator showing how much of a task has been completed.
+The great thing about the <progress> element is that HTML5 includes it as a native component, capable of representing both determined progress (when we know the exact percentage) and indeterminate progress (when the process is underway but we don't know how much is left).

 When to use progress bars (and when not to)